 Three related research areas all lie at the intersection of international organizations and international political economy.
 My work examines the nature of international cooperation among states regarding international financial regulations (area 1), developing countries' national policy decisions regarding financial regulations and institutions (area 2), and issues of international organizational membership and individual preferences toward financial regulation (area 3).

-Area 1: International financial cooperation regarding financial regulations
+Area 1: International financial regulatory cooperation

 - "Credibility and Distributional Effects of International Banking Regulations: Evidence from US Bank Stock Returns" (2016).
 International Organization, 70(4): 763--796.